nitendra2211/Practice-Portfolio2/README.md

  # Portfolio

 ## This is my simple portfolio website which is created using HTML, CSS and Javascript.
+It was just a practice material.